atsai23/atsai23.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.S. in Data Science, Seattle University, expected June 2024
-* M.S. in Jekyll, GitHub University, 2014
+* B.A. in Integrated Social Sciences, University of Washington, 2022
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Civil Engineering, University of Washington, 2018

 Work experience
 ======